mohammadrezadavoodi/mohammadrezadavoodi.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an Assistant Professor with the Department of Electrical & Computer Engineering, University of Memphis, Memphis, TA.
-From 2020 to 2022, I was a Senior Research Scientist at University of Texas at Arlington.

 Feel free to reach me at mdavoodi@uta.edu or by stopping by my office in the ...